meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

 2. SQL injection attack: It is important to parse user input otherwise malicious actors could use it to delete information or login without proper credentials.
-When passing parameters to a SQL query in python, we shouldn't use f-strings.
+When passing parameters to a SQL query in python, we shouldn't use `f-strings`.
 Instead, we should use question marks to pass parameters in the `db.execute` function.

-Tracks: Web
+Lecture 8: Web Track
 ===========

 -   When devices communicate with each other on the internet, they send